fznwebdesign/LatLngCalculator/README.md

 You can try it online [here](http://fznwebdesign.github.io/LatLngCalculator).

-Note: This library uses some features that may not be available on all browsers, we recommend to use the latest version of Chrome.
+Note: Some features may not be available on all browsers, we recommend the latest version of Chrome.